Research Data Alliance

-The Research Data Alliance (RDA) is a research community organization started in 2013 by the European Commission, the American National Science Foundation and National Institute of Standards and Technology, and the Australian Department of Innovation.
-Its mission is to build the social and technical bridges to enable open sharing of data.
-The RDA vision is researchers and innovators openly sharing data across technologies, disciplines, and countries to address the grand challenges of society.
-The RDA is a major recipient of support in the form of grants from its constituent members' governments.
+The Research Data Alliance (RDA) is a global research community-driven organization started in 2013 by the European Commission, the US National Science Foundation and National Institute of Standards and Technology, and the Australian Department of Innovation.
+Its mission is to build the social and technical bridges to enable open sharing and re-use of data.
+The RDA vision is researchers and innovators openly sharing and resuing data across technologies, disciplines, and countries to address the grand challenges of society.
+In its initial years, the RDA was major recipient of support in the form of grants from its constituent members' governments.
+Since 2017, the RDA is sustained by its Organisational and Regional members.

-As of May 2021, the RDA has over 11,000 individual members from 145 countries.
+As of March 2025, the RDA has over 15,000 individual members from over 150 countries.

 Structure

 The RDA's main vehicle for outputs are 18-month long working groups that generate recommendations aimed at the RDA community.
 In addition to working groups, interest groups with no fixed lifetime can produce either informal or "supported" outputs which carry some degree of RDA endorsement.